mmayankk/iitp_pages/README.md

 ## Tasks

 - Browse all the pages in `Links.md`.
-Atleast get an idea what it is
+Atleast get an idea what it is all about.
 - Generate a social page plugin for each page from [here](https://developers.facebook.com/docs/plugins/page-plugin/)
   - Tabs : timeline
   - Height : 300